propelorm/propelorm.github.com/documentation/cookbook/using-sql-schemas.markdown

 # Using SQL Schemas #

 Some database vendors support "schemas", a.k.a. namespaces of collections of database objects (tables, views, etc.).
 MSSQL, PostgreSQL, and to a lesser extent MySQL, all provide the ability to group and organize tables into schemas.
 Propel supports tables organized into schemas, and works seamlessly in this context.
+For SQLite we emulate schema support.

 ## Schema Definition ##